 Korea Republic will face Germany in the final group match of Group F, and it really is a case of David against Goliath.
 Setting aside Korea’s unexpected run to the World Cup semi-finals in 2002, the Asian nation has achieved little since they returned to the tournament, reaching the Round of 16 just twice in nine consecutive appearances.

-The team that knocked them out in 2002, Germany, will enter this match as the clear and overwhelming favourite at -359, and there is little chance of anything other than a win to the defending champions.
-Even if Germany have already won their opening two matches and rest their biggest stars, they proved their depth by winning the 2017 Confederations Cup with a ‘C’ team, and even their third-string lineup could defeat a Korean outfit.
+The team that knocked them out in 2002, Germany, will enter this match as the clear and overwhelming favourite at -729, and there is little chance of anything other than a win to the defending champions.
+As Germany still need to win to ensure they progress to the next round, they will be at full strength and will be far too good for the Korean outfit.

 We’re predicting a 4-0 win to a strong German side looking to win back to back tournaments.
 This is a scoreline that they have achieved against Portugal, Argentina and Australia in their last two World Cup campaigns, and there is no reason why they can’t do again.